Rsantct/pe.audio.sys/pe.audio.sys/README.md

 - `bass_mag.dat`, `bass_pha.dat`, `treble_mag.dat`, `treble_pha.dat`
 - `ref_XX_loudness_mag.dat`, `ref_XX_loudness_pha.dat` (as many as reference SPL you want to manage)
-- `xxxx_target_mag.dat xxxx_target_pha.dat` (as many sets as you consider)
+- `xxxxxtarget_mag.dat xxxxxxtarget_pha.dat` (as many sets as you consider)

-The `xxxx_` prefix for target files is optional.
+The `xxxxx` prefix for target files is optional.
 Also, the system will always include the `none` target set name.

-Files for bass, treble and loudness contains a set of curves (array), in order to be able to apply a certain amount of eq.
-The file for target does contain only one curve.
+Files for bass, treble and loudness contains an array of curves in order to be able to apply a certain amount of the desired eq.
+The files for target does contain only one curve per file.

-### Default curves `share/eq.sample.R20_audiotools`

-From the `audiotools` project, **these ones are the default for you to dump inside** `share/eq/`

-- Loudness contour curves span from 0 to 90 phon
-- Bass, treble and target curves have a 1st order slope

 ### Former curves `share/eq.sample.R20_ext`